 Toiletries

-Being a first world country, Australia has everything you have at home, so there is no need to pack oodles of shampoo/conditioner/moisturizer/etc. to last you the entire trip.
+Being a first-world country, Australia has everything you have at home, so it’s unnecessary to pack oodles of shampoo/conditioner/moisturiser/etc. to last you the entire trip.

 Laptops, cameras, phones, etc. are all safe to travel within Australia.
 Most hostels will have lockers to keep your valuables safe.
 Here are some extra things to consider when packing your electronics for Australia: